Time Tracking in Toggl Focus

 What's in a time entry

-• Project — the project it belongs to
+- Project — the project the entry belongs to

-On Premium workspaces, admins can make Project and/or Tags required fields for all time entries.
+On Premium workspaces, admins can make Project and/or Tags required fields for all tasks.

 Ways to log time